legend-dev/HotelPardis/README.md

 ## Technologies Used
 - **Java**: The core programming language used for Android app development.
-- **Android** Studio: The integrated development environment for building Android apps.
+- **Android Studio**: The integrated development environment for building Android apps.
 - **SQLite**: The local database used to store hotel information.